 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
-Please reference your program’s website and/or application packet for information about the number of units you will take each term.
+Please reference your program’s website for information about the number of units you will take each term.

-The Financial Aid office at CSULB serves all students and help meet their educational goals.
+The Financial Aid and Scholarships Office serves all students and help meet their educational goals.
 They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.

 Location: Brotman Hall 123

 The Financial Aid and Scholarship Office is the official hub for scholarship information at CSULB.
 They collect, organize, and distribute information on hundreds of external scholarships as well as administer university scholarships for the campus.
 Please visit the Scholarships Office website for information on a range of grant and scholarship opportunities.